LINKS PAGE

 Plastic Warrior is a glossy magazine published six times per year, distributed in 30 different countries around the world, also providing a range of special issues and manufacturers checklists devoted to plastic toy soldiers and model figures.

 John Tunstill's - World of Model Soldiers John ran a Model soldier shop 'Soldiers' in London for many years and also designed and produced a range of metal figured (Soldiers' Soldiers) between 1977 and 1986.
 The website contains listings of his production plus excerpts from his book "The World of Model Soldiers".
+He also sells toy soldiers and castings from his site

 OSPREY